nolar/kopf/docs/daemons.rst

 Daemons
 =======

-Daemons are a special type of handlers for background logic that accompanies the Kubernetes resources during their life cycle.
+Daemons are a special type of handler for background logic that accompanies the Kubernetes resources during their life cycle.

-Unlike event-driven short-running handlers declared with ``@kopf.on``, daemons are started when an object is created or an operator is started, and are capable of running indefinitely (or infinitely) long.
+Unlike event-driven short-running handlers declared with ``@kopf.on``, daemons are started for every individual object when it is created (or when an operator is started/restarted while the object exists), and are capable of running indefinitely (or infinitely) long.

-The daemons are stopped when the object is deleted or the whole operator is exiting/restarting.
+The object's daemons are stopped when the object is deleted or the whole operator is exiting/restarting.